pentagramswheel/libra/README.md

 ###### draftContains

-The `draftContains` method checks whether a player `player` is within a draft's list of players `lst` or not (it returns the index of their spot in the draft queue or -1 if it cannot be found).
+The `draftContains` method checks whether a player `player` is within a draft's list of players `lst` or not (it returns the index of their spot in the draft queue or -1 if it cannot be found), using the original button clicked `bc`.

 ###### convertToSub

-The `convertToSub` method tries to find out if the player who requested a sub is part of the draft or not, retrieving them if they were.
+The `convertToSub` method tries to find out if the player `player` who requested a sub is part of the draft or not, retrieving them if they were, using the original button clicked `bc`.

 ###### requestSub